 One Saturday afternoon sometime around 1999-2000 I accompanied my dad to the mall, which was a very common occurrence back in the day.
-Being a mere 6 year old boy, I was not old enough to stay home by myself and my mother was out for spinning class on Saturday afternoons.
+Being a mere 6-year-old boy, I was not old enough to stay home by myself and my mother was out for spinning class on Saturday afternoons.
 So when my dad had to go out and run errands, it was just part of my little routine to tag along.
 All of our trips to the mall had the same logistics.
 The trip would begin with a vigorous search of the toy aisles for the coolest toy I could find.
 We never bought anything but I always enjoyed staring and searching the wall of plastic goodies in search of something awesome.
 Afterwards, we would stop by the food court for lunch as a small bribe to ensure my good behaviour.

 Following what would feel like eternity of following my dad around, we would eventually come to pass the “EB Games” (now referred to as GameStop).
-Now on this particular afternoon, my dad and I detoured from our regular exit and wandered into the store.
-The walls of this place where covered in hundreds of PC game boxes, with huge cardboard cut-outs of all the characters cluttered around the store.
-So my young 6 year old self wanders through the store, (closely followed by my father) and Age of Empires catches my eye.
-The box art was awesome (which was the only important part at this age) and I really, really wanted it.
+On this particular afternoon, my dad and I detoured from our regular exit and wandered into the store.
+The walls of this place were covered in hundreds of PC game boxes, with huge cardboard cut-outs of all the characters cluttered around the store.
+So my young 6-year-old self wanders through the store, (closely followed by my father) and Age of Empires catches my eye.
+The box art was awesome (which was the only important thing at this age) and I really, really wanted it.
 After a few minutes of convincing my dad, he agreed to pay for it.
-During that ride home I ripped the box open and started reading the game manual and it was from that moment on that I was destined to be a gamer.
+During that ride home, I ripped the box open and started reading the game manual.
+It was from that moment on that I was destined to be a gamer.
 I got home immediately and proceeded to install and play that game for hours on end.
 It’s moments like these that makes nostalgic games so awesome.
 The flow of memories and emotions that come back as you revisit past experiences, turning you into that eager little boy again.

-One summer back in what must have been 2002-2003, I was introduced to WarCraft III: Reign of Chaos by my cousin.
-He had come to Ontario from Alberta with his parents and for that summer I spent a considerable amount of time with him.
-I found out through hanging with him that he also played video games – not just any video games, but strategy games as well.
-Turned out that my cousin, Daneil, had brought along his copy of WarCraft III and was really eager to play and show me what it was all about.
+One summer back in what must have been 2002-2003, I was introduced to WarCraft III by my cousin, Daneil.
+He had come to Ontario from Alberta with his parents and, for that summer, I spent a considerable amount of time with him.
+He coincidentally also enjoyed playing RTS games, so he had brought along his copy of WarCraft III, and was really eager to show me what it was all about.